 For the vast majority of applicants, the only costs that will be payable on their application will be the application fee.
 Applications for naturalisation include the ceremony fee and the biometric information collection fee.
 For those applying for British citizenship by registration, these fees are not relevant.

-During the naturalisation application, if your biometric information is not collected, your application will be considered incomplete and rejected.
-Your application fee will be refunded, minus an administration fee of £25.
+During the naturalisation process, if your biometric information is not collected, the Home Office will consider your application incomplete.
+Then they can reject your application.
+They will refund your application fee minus an administration fee of £25.

 Before you can submit your application, you may need to prove your knowledge of English with a recognised English language test.
-This can only be completed at a recognised test centre.
+You can only complete this at a recognised test centre.
 This will usually cost around £150 for the test.
 If you fail this test, you will need to pay the fee again to resit the test.

 Another fee to take into consideration is the Life In The UK test.
-This test is designed to show that you have a good understanding of British history, culture and etiquette.
+They designed this test to show that you have a good understanding of British history, culture and etiquette.
 This test costs £50.
 If you fail this test, you will need to pay the fee every time you resit the test.

 There is no legal right to an appeal for a British citizenship application.
 All you can do is ask for UK Visas and Immigration (UKVI) to review your application if you believe they have not correctly applied the law to your case, or if you suspect your caseworker has made a mistake.